Metacognition for SEND and Neurodivergent Students

 Researchers like Flavell (1979) highlight metacognition's importance.
 Schools should use consistent metacognitive language across subjects.
 This supports all learners, especially those with SEND (Higgins et al., 2018).
 This consistency helps learners recognise and use helpful strategies (EEF, 2021).

 Breaking down strategies into steps: Complex metacognitive processes should be decomposed into manageable sub-steps.
-For instance, "planning an essay" might involve: identify the question type, underline keywords, brainstorm ideas, select main points, decide on order, create outline.
+For instance, "planning an essay" can involve.
+Identify the question type, underline keywords, brainstorm ideas, select main points, decide on order, create outline.

 Specific challenges for autistic learners:

-Visual supports are particularly powerful for autistic learners.
-Strategy checklists with images, flowcharts for decision-making, and visual timetables for planning all reduce cognitive loadwhilst making abstract processes concrete.
+Visual supports are especially useful for autistic learners.
+Strategy checklists with images, flowcharts for decision-making, and visual timetables for planning can all reduce cognitive load.
+They also make abstract processes easier to see and understand.

 Researchers suggest explicit strategy instruction is vital for learners.
 Teachers should directly show learners when and where strategies work.
-Teach strategy use across different subjects, noting similarities and differences.
-(Weinstein & Mayer, 1986; Hattie et al., 2023).
+Teach strategy use across different subjects, noting similarities and differences (Weinstein & Mayer, 1986).

-Social metacognition requires particular attention.
-Many metacognitive discussions assume shared understanding of social contexts.
-For autistic students, explicit teaching about perspective-taking and how others might think about a problem can be valuable, though care must be taken to respect neurodivergent ways of thinking rather than simply teaching "neurotypical" approaches.
+Social metacognition needs special attention.
+It means thinking about how we and other people understand a social situation.
+Many metacognitive discussions assume that learners share the same social cues and context.
+For autistic learners, teachers can teach perspective-taking and how others may think about a problem, while still respecting neurodivergent ways of thinking rather than simply teaching "neurotypical" approaches.

 (Flavell, 1979) showed routines help learners develop metacognition.
 Predictable lessons mean learners use brainpower on thinking, not worries.
 (Bjorklund & Thompson, 2011) state less anxiety allows better learning.